A Unifying Approach to Probabilistic Testing Equivalences: Unifying approach to probabilistic testing equivalences

-In this section, we introduce the model-independent probabilistic testing equivalences ($\PXDiamond$ and $\PXBox$) and explore their relationship.
+In this section, we introduce the unifying internal characterization for probabilistic testing equivalences ($\PXDiamond$ and $\PXBox$) and explore their relationship.
 Then we extend the classical may and fair equivalences to the RCCS model and show that they are exactly the external characterizations for $\PXDiamond$ and $\PXBox$, respectively.
-All these equivalences are proved to be congruent.
+All these equivalences are proved to be congruences.
+We then transferred our approach to the pCSP model and obtained similar conclusions, which further support the generality of our framework.
 Detailed proofs are provided in Appendix~\ref{appendix:proof_model_independent}.